 Potential members of the Ware County HMPUC were contacted by telephone or by letter/e-mail concerning their participation on the Committee.
 Southern Georgia Regional Commission (SGRC) staff provided technical assistance to the Ware County HMPUC.
-The Ware County HMPUC was comprised of representatives from Ware County and the City of Waycross and also included representatives from other groups and individuals, as shown below, who attended meetings and/or conducted research:
+The Ware County HMPUC was comprised of representatives from Ware County and the City of Waycross and also included representatives from other groups and individuals who attended meetings and/or conducted research as evidenced by the following list: